On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Counterterms of graphs

 \section{Counterterms of graphs}

 We have used G-functions \cite{GFunctions} to calculate the required diagrams.
 All the \auxdia{6}{6} diagrams together with \nickel{e11122|222|e|} (\auxdia{6}{2}) are generated during the six-loop renormalization group analysis in the $\phi^6$ theory.
 The analysis was performed in Refs. \cite{Hager:1999, Hager:2002}, but these papers do not provide individual counterterms for the diagrams.
 One can only find the counterterm of the \nickel{e11122|222|e|} diagram in Ref. \cite{Hager:1999}.
 We use this counterterm in Eq.~\eqref{eq:KR_6_2}.
-Such diagrams were calculated in another work \cite{Adzhemyan:2026} (yet to be published).
-As a part of the present study, we computed the counterterms for the \auxdia{7}{7} and \auxdia{7}{3} diagrams.
+Such diagrams were calculated in another paper \cite{Adzhemyan:2026} (yet to be published).
+As part of the present study, we computed the counterterms for the \auxdia{7}{7} and \auxdia{7}{3} diagrams.
 Two logarithmic divergent diagrams \nickel{eeee12|22223|33|eee|} and \nickel{eee112|22233|e3|eee|} (\auxdia{7}{7}) were calculated using the $\mathcal{K}\mathcal{R}^*$ operation instead of the $\KRP$ operation.
 In what follows, we briefly describe how we calculated non-trivial \auxdia{7}{3} and \auxdia{6}{2} diagrams.
-It is worth pointing that part of the \auxdia{7}{7} and \auxdia{6}{6} diagrams are considered in Ref. \cite{Jack:2020wvs}.
-Our results are completely consistent with the results of the reference (see Table \ref{tab:7-7_diagrams}, \ref{tab:6-6_diagrams} in our work and (A19), (A20){\footnote{There is a typo in (A19) and (A20) in the published article: in the left parts should be $(64\pi^2)^3$ instead of $(64\pi^3)^3$.
-The typo has been corrected in the latest arXiv version).} in Ref. \cite{Jack:2020wvs}).